 Teenagers may be very smart and sensible (or not), but we’re asking them to make major life decisions – high risk investments – without the benefit of wisdom and hindsight.
 They are emotional thinkers, and architecture makes us emotional.
 So they weigh it much higher than they should, and colleges are using it to win them over.

 A friend pointed out that administrative costs are also rising.
-That’s true, but I’ve read that most of that is related to buildings – it takes a lot of people to plan, build, maintain, and staff a $100M building.
-You know, like the arts building my alma mater, an engineering school, had built (way over budget, of course).
+That’s true, but I’ve read that most are related to buildings – it takes a lot of people to plan, build, maintain, and staff a $100M building.
+You know, like the arts building at my alma mater, an engineering school.
+Of course, it went way over budget.

-Finally, indiscriminately handing out loans makes it easy for schools to raise tuition.
-Since Reagan, politicians have been buying votes with easy money for houses, elevating home ownership to a basic human right, and causing the housing bubble and economic collapse of 2008.
+Indiscriminately handing out loans makes it easy for schools to raise tuition.
+Since Reagan, politicians have been buying votes with easy money for houses, elevating homeownership to a basic human right, and causing the housing bubble and economic collapse of 2008.
 The same kind of thinking, applied to student loans, has created a tuition bubble.
 Unless we put that in check, tuition will continue to rise and Americans will be saddled with ever more debt.

 The first is mandatory mentoring.
 Before teens pick a school, force them to interact with professionals who have the job they think they want.
 Tell them which schools in their field are most respected, and what degrees are required.
 In other words, tell them up front what the minimum requirements are.
 We assume they know this, but they don’t, and neither do their parents.
 That wastes tons of time and money on the wrong school, major, degree, or all three.

 Next, make schools collect data on employment rates and salaries by major.
 That’s the basic info a student needs to calculate his/her return on investment (ROI) for their chosen degree program.
 It should be part of the accreditation process and used for student loan qualification.
-People hate hearing this, but for the foreseeable future, chemical engineering majors at top engineering schools should qualify for much bigger student loans than art history majors at the same school.
-Or, for that matter, chemical engineering majors at Bojangles College of Book Learnin’ and Taxidermy.
+People hate hearing this, but for the foreseeable future, computer science majors at top engineering schools should qualify for much bigger student loans than art history majors at the same school.
+Or, for that matter, CS majors at Bojangles College of Book Learnin’ and Taxidermy.